dram55/MarioMakerTwitchBot/README.md

 	prev        - Previous Level
 	add <n> <l> - Force add level to current queue. <n>=name, <l>=level code q           - Display Remaining Queue
-	limit 15    - Bot chooses 15 submitted levels at random max 3       - Maximum of 3 level submissions per person s <cmnt>    - Save the current level to levels.csv with a comment
+	limit 13    - When the queue closes, the bot will choose 13 submitted levels at random max 3       - Maximum of 3 level submissions per person s <comment> - Save the current level to levels.csv with a comment

 	*General Commands*
 	v 30        - Set volume of media player to 30